matthewkeating/tasks/README.md

 * Provides the user (only) the features they need
 * Offers automations to make managing tasks easier
-* Allows routine functionality to be driven via keyboard shortcuts
+* Allows common/routine operations to be executed via keyboard shortcuts
 * Provides a minimalist/streamlined user interface

 > [!IMPORTANT]